Classroom Two

 DIAPERS AND TOILETING

 We provide diapers and wipes for children who are not yet using the toilet.
 We check diapers frequently and change when needed.
-We encourage each child in underwear to try to use the potty at regular times throughout the school day.
+We encourage each child in underwear to try to use the potty throughout the day, as necessary.
 Having a diaper changed or going potty at school for the first time often makes children feel nervous or vulnerable.
-So, until we have formed a trusting relationship with your child, if your child strongly resists diapering at school, we will likely follow their lead and wait for parents to return and change wet diapers (unless they stay all afternoon, of course).
+So, until we have formed a trusting relationship with your child, if your child is only enrolled in the morning program and strongly resists a diaper change at school, we will likely follow their lead and wait for parents to return and change wet diapers.

 We will plan to play on the yard in most weather conditions.
+Please apply sunblock to your child in the morning before arriving at school for drop off.
 Please send warm layers as needed.
 Please send a raincoat and rain boots to school with your child on rainy days.
-On sunny days, please apply sunblock to your child in the morning before arriving at school for drop off.

-We do lots of messy activities at LS, and children often get dirty!
+We do lots of messy activities at LS, and children often get dirty, especially in the yard!
 So that your child feels free to take part in these valuable learning opportunities, please dress them in clothes that they and you will feel comfortable getting messy.

 PARENT-TEACHER COMMUNICATION

-Each Monday, we will send an email to you titled “Photos and News of the Week” with classroom news and photos from our previous week together.
-The photos are intended to be a window into your child’s school morning, and looking at them with your child is a great way to start conversations about their school life.
-We’ll also often include important developmental and logistical information with Photos of the Week, so please make sure to read it every week.
+We will share a Google Photo album with you that you can access at any time, and we upload photos each school day.
+We will also send a “Photos and News of the Week” email weekly, and will sometimes also send ProCare messages about classroom happenings.
+These photos and messages are intended to be a window into your child’s school morning, and looking at the photos with your child is a great way to start conversations about their school life.
+We often include important developmental and logistical information in our communications, so please make sure to read them as they are sent.

-If your child is not going to be at school, please let us know via email or Procare Messenger.
-Please note that while we do often read emails outside of our work hours, we primarily respond to emails during our off-the-floor work hours.
-For time-sensitive issues, ProCare is a great way to get a message to us while we are with the children.
-Of course, brief check-ins at drop-off and pick-up are also welcome.
-We are always happy to communicate at greater length over the phone, email, via Zoom, or in person.
+If your child is not going to be at school, please email or Procare us to let us know.
+If you need an earlier pick-up for your child, please email or Procare us ahead of time to let us know.
+Please note that while we do often read email outside of our work hours, we primarily respond to emails during our off-the-floor work hours.
+For time-sensitive issues, ProCare Messenger is a great way to get a message to us while we are with the children.
+Of course, brief check-ins at drop-off and pick-up are also great.
+We are always happy to communicate at greater length over the phone, email, or via Zoom.
 Connecting and collaborating with families about their children is one of our very favorite things to do!

 We look forward to a wonderful summer together,